top of page

 Research

 I develop methods and instruments for measuring what I consider to be important aspects of contemporary politics: economic populism, grievances, anti-tech sentiment, ideological arguments, and conspiracy theorizing.
-My work has been published in the American Political Science Review, Nature Communications, Political Analysis, Political Behavior, and other peer-reviewed journals.
+My work has been published in the American Political Science Review, Nature Communications, Political Analysis, Political Behavior, Political Communication, and other peer-reviewed journals.

 Technology & Politics